nephio-project/docs/content/en/docs/neo-porch/2_concepts/concepts_elaborated.md

 * ability to compare any two versions of a package to establish "newer than", equal, or "older than" relationships
 * ability to support automatic assignment of versions
 * ability to support [optimistic concurrency][optimistic-concurrency] of package revisions by comparing version numbers
+* ability to identify the latest (most recently published) package revision
 * a simple versioning model which easily supports automation

+Porch's get/list operations provide these versions to the user in a package revision's `revision` field.

+#### Latest Package Revision

+The "latest" package revision is the one most recently published, corresponding to the numerically-greatest revision number.
+For additional ease of use, the PackageRevision resource type applies a Kubernetes label to the latest package revision when read using the `porchctl` or `kubectl` CLI: `kpt.dev/latest-revision: "true"`

 ### Package Relationships - Upstream and Downstream

 kpt packages support the concept of ***upstream*** and ***downstream*** relationships.
 When a package is cloned from another, the new package (the downstream package) maintains an upstream link to the specific package revision from which it was cloned.
-If a new package revision is published of the upstream package, the upstream link can be used to update the downstream package.
+If a new revision of the upstream package is published, the upstream link can be used to update the downstream package.

 ### Deployment